chaos1231107/chaos1231107/README.md

 ## What will I do
 1. Studying "Computer Architecture" and "Operating System".
+2. Studyin Control System Engineering.
-2. Developing Payload and Avionics System of Model Rocket.
+3. Developing Payload and Avionics System of Model Rocket.
    - ## specifics
    - **Developing Electronic circuit of "Avionics System" and Software of "Parachute Deployment System".**
    - **Developing "Sensor Value Management System" : Managing and correcting "Error" or "Noise" of "Sensor Value".**